 You also have another right.
 You have the right to prepare a document called an "advance directive."
 In one type of advance directive, you state in advance what kind of treatment you want or do not want if you ever become mentally or physically unable to choose or communicate your wishes.
 In a second type, you authorize another person to make those decisions for you if you become incapacitated.
-Federal law requires hospitals, skilled nursing facilities, hospices, home health agencies and health maintenance organizations (HMOs) serving persons covered by either Medicare or Medicaid to give you information about advance directives and explain your legal choices in making decisions about medical care.
+Federal law requires hospitals, hospices, home health agencies and health maintenance organizations (HMOs) serving persons covered by either Medicare or Medicaid to give you information about advance directives and explain your legal choices in making decisions about medical care.

 The law is intended to increase your control over medical treatment decisions.
 Be mindful, however, that state laws governing advance directives do differ.
 The healthcare provider is required to give you information about the laws with respect to advance directives for the state in which the provider is located.
 If you reside in another state, you may wish to gather information about your state laws from another source such as the office of the state attorney general.